marcduiker/marcduiker-dev/src/posts/2026/2026-06-28-starting-with-codeberg.md

 ## Codeberg

-[Codeberg]((https://codeberg.org)) is a free, community-driven, non-profit Git hosting platform baed in Berlin Germany.
+[Codeberg](https://codeberg.org) is a free, community-driven, non-profit Git hosting platform baed in Berlin Germany.
 The platform is powered by [Forgejo](https://forgejo.org), a self-hosted Git platform.
-If you're looking for a privacy-focused, European-based alternative to GitHub with no tracking, it makes a great second home, or new home, for your code.
+If you're looking for a privacy-focused, European-based alternative to GitHub, it makes a great second home, or new home, for your code.
 This post walks through registration, setting up your profile, creating a repository, and pushing a full GitHub repo across, history and all.

 > **Scope:** This post is about copying your *code and full Git history* to Codeberg.
 It does **not** move issues, pull requests, labels, milestones, or releases — those live on GitHub's side and aren't part of the Git repository.
 If you want to bring those across too, you'll need a full migration via [codeberg.org/repo/migrate](https://codeberg.org/repo/migrate), which is outside the scope of this post.